HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Introduction

 To address these limitations, several Opinion-Unaware IQA (OU-IQA) methods have been proposed.
 These approaches eliminate the need for human-annotated labels and instead leverage handcrafted statistics~\cite{NIQE,ILNIQE} or self-supervised signals such as ranking consistency, distortion-specific cues, or large pretrained vision-language models (VLMs).
-As illustrated in Fig.\ref{Fig:Modelcomparison}, many existing OU-IQA methods still rely on additional modalities such as a corpus of pristine images or textual prompts during inference.
+As illustrated in Fig.~\ref{Fig:Modelcomparison}, many existing OU-IQA methods still rely on additional modalities such as a corpus of pristine images or textual prompts during inference.
 For instance, some methods~\cite{NIQE,ILNIQE,BabuOUIQAAuthentic} compute feature distances between a distorted image and a set of pristine natural images, but often fail to generalize to authentically distorted content.
-On the other hand, VLMs~\cite{wang2023exploring,Srinath_2024_WACV,agnolucci2024qualityaware} require handcrafted prompts and utilize large text encoders.
-While text embeddings can be precomputed, the reliance on a large pre-trained text encoder increases the overall model size and introduces modality-specific dependencies, which may limit the scalability and deployment of such methods in real-time or resource-constrained environments.
-In contrast, we present a simpler approach that answers the following research question: \begin{quote} \textit{How to design an OU-IQA model that can learn to predict perceptual quality using only the input image without any reference images, text prompts, or other modalities at inference time?} \end{quote}
+On the other hand, VLMs~\cite{wang2023exploring,Srinath_2024_WACV,agnolucci2024qualityaware} require handcrafted prompts and utilize large text encoders. {Although precomputing text embeddings avoids running a text encoder at deployment time, the approach still relies on the VLM's joint embedding space and prompt design.
+Consequently, backbone changes for deployment are nontrivial and typically requires large-scale pretraining, which complicates scaling to hardware constraints.} In contrast, we present a simpler approach that answers the following research question:

+\begin{quote} \textit{How to design an OU-IQA model that can learn to predict perceptual quality using only the input image without any reference images, text prompts, or other modalities at inference time?} \end{quote}